Understanding death.

 Where do we go when we die?

-Most of us have experienced the death of someone close to us.
-However, how many of us have been truly changed by these events?
+How is it possible to experience peace and joy upon the death of someone close to us?
+How many of us have been truly changed by these events?
 In other words, how many of us have sought greater meaning and understanding regarding this inevitable event we all face?

 I recently passed by a the local donut shop and they had the following message above the door: "Time is the only currency we will spend and not know what our balance is".

 We are all one heartbeat from eternity.
 It was probably Solomon who said that God has put eternity in our hearts.
-That being the case, I think it's wise to seek more truth about this prophecy.
-The verse that hits home for me is 2 Timothy 2:11 This is a faithful saying: For if we died with Him, We shall also live with Him.
+That being the case, I think it's wise to seek more truth about this prophecy, as this is how true peace and joy can abound.
+The verse that changed me is 2 Timothy 2:11 This is a faithful saying: For if we died with Him, We shall also live with Him.
 12 If we endure, We shall also reign with Him.

 For me, there are 2 very key words in this passage: endure and reign.
 It's interesting that in Chapter 5 of The Book of Daniel that Belshazzar was the co-regent in Babylon with his father Nabonidus, who was absent in Arabia.
 Is it possible we could hold positions of authority and responsibility as co-regent with Jesus Himself?
 If so, where we specifically will we be reigning with Christ?